 The Community Performance Excellence Leadership Award

-The Community Performance Excellence Leadership AwardDeadline for Applications: Monday, April 14 Award: $5,000 per year
+The Community Performance Excellence Leadership AwardDeadline for Applications: March 1st Award: $5,000 per year

 Establishing the Scholarship

-Lowell and Leslie Kruse, initial funders of the award, are motivated by a vision in which the use of Community Performance Excellence Standards and collaboration among community leaders from all sectors and generations is the cultural norm.
+Lowell and Leslie Kruse, initial funders of the award, are motivated by a vision in which the use of Community Performance Excellence Standards (modeled after the Baldrige Performance Excellence Criteria) and collaboration among community leaders from all sectors and generations is the cultural norm.
 Their vision is simply that the use of a Community Performance Excellence Framework and a strong commitment to a truly collaborative leadership model will systematically address a community’s root cause drivers of the social determinants of health and vitality.
 They have provided initial funding for this award at Augustana with the goal to support students whose personal mission it is to collaborate with fellow leaders and use quality principles to improve communities.
-Lowell and Leslie have generously offered their guidance as recipients of this award conclude their undergraduate careers and embark on their professional career and/or graduate education.
+Lowell and Leslie have generously offered their guidance as recipients of this award conclude their undergraduate careers and embark on their professional career and/or education.

-Lowell C. Kruse is a 1965 graduate of Augustana where he majored in business administration.
+Lowell C. Kruse is a 1965 graduate of Augustana where he majored in business administration and psychology.
 He went on to the University of Minnesota where he was a 1967 graduate of the Masters of Healthcare Administration (M.H.A.) program.
 From 1984 to 2009, Lowell served as President and Chief Executive Officer of Heartland Health, an integrated health system in St. Joseph, Missouri.
 He is well known regionally and nationally for his commitment to excellence in healthcare and passion for improving the quality of life in communities around the country.
 In 2009, Heartland Health received both the National Malcolm Baldrige Quality Award and Foster G. McGaw Prize for Excellence in Community Service.

 Qualified applicants must meet the following criteria:

-- Applicants will be junior status for the 2014-15 academic year.
+• Applicants will be junior status for the 2016-17 academic year.

-- Applicants must be enrolled full-time (12 credits or more).
+• Applicants must be enrolled full-time (12 credits or more).

-- Have a strong record of academic achievement.
+• Have a strong record of academic achievement.

-- Maintain engagement in extracurricular/community activities
+• Maintain engagement in extracurricular activities.

-- Participate in meetings/discussions once per semester with Lowell & Leslie Kruse
+• Participate in meetings/discussions once per semester with Lowell & Leslie Kruse.